openflighthpc/cloud-cost-reporter/README.md

 ## Slack setup

 The application includes the option to send results to slack, specifying a specific channel for each project.
 To use this function, a slack bot (https://slack.com/apps/A0F7YS25R-bots) must be created.
-The bot's API Token should the be used to set an environment variable:
+The bot's API Token should then be used to set an environment variable:

 `API_KEY=yourtoken ruby -e 'p ENV["API_KEY"]'`

-This bot should be invited to each project's chosen slack channel.
+This bot must be invited to each project's chosen slack channel.

 ## Adding projects